Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

 • Best technology for complex listening environments

-• Our pick for severe hearing loss
+• Our pick for severe to profound hearing loss

 Oticon at a Glance